LACMIP/emu/docs/_documentation/access.md

 ### IP Cataloging

-LACMIP part-time staff, students, and volunteers who participate in cataloging will log in under this permission group.
+LACMIP part-time staff and volunteers who participate in cataloging will log in under this permission group.
 Modules and tabs that are extraneous to cataloging are hidden for this group in order to streamline the user interface.

 IP Cataloging users are restricted from editing anything in the [Taxonomy]({{ site.baseurl }}/documentation/taxonomy/) or [Sites]({{ site.baseurl }}/documentation/sites/) modules and from using the [Global Replace]({{ site.baseurl }}/documentation/modes/) tool.
 In order to control data quality, these users are also required to select a value from an existing lookup list for many fields, e.g. *Institution Code*.

 ### IP Georeferencing

-LACMIP part-time staff, students, and volunteers who participate in georeferencing will log in under this permission group.
+LACMIP part-time staff and volunteers who participate in georeferencing will log in under this permission group.
 Modules and tabs that are extraneous to cataloging are hidden for this group in order to streamline the user interface.

 IP Georeferencing users are restricted from editing anything in the [Taxonomy]({{ site.baseurl }}/documentation/taxonomy/) or [Catalogue]({{ site.baseurl }}/documentation/catalogue/) modules and from using the [Global Replace]({{ site.baseurl }}/documentation/modes/) tool.
 In order to control data quality, these users are also required to select a value from an existing lookup list for many fields, e.g. *Start Age*.

+### IP IMLS

+LACMIP part-time staff and volunteers working to edit specimen records in the type collection will log in under this permission group.
+Modules and tabs that are extraneous to cataloging are hidden for this group in order to streamline the user interface.

+IP Cataloging users are restricted from editing anything in the [Taxonomy]({{ site.baseurl }}/documentation/taxonomy/) or [Sites]({{ site.baseurl }}/documentation/sites/) modules and from using the [Global Replace]({{ site.baseurl }}/documentation/modes/) tool.
+In order to control data quality, these users are also required to select a value from an existing lookup list for many fields, e.g. *Institution Code*.

 ### IP Importer